United States Department of Housing and Urban Development

 The United States Department of Housing and Urban Development (HUD) is one of the executive departments of the U.S. federal government.
 It administers federal housing and urban development laws.
-It is headed by the Secretary of Housing and Urban Development, who reports directly to the President of the United States and is a member of the president's Cabinet.
+It is headed by the secretary of housing and urban development, who reports directly to the president of the United States and is a member of the president's Cabinet.

 Although its beginnings were in the House and Home Financing Agency, it was founded as a Cabinet department in 1965, as part of the "Great Society" program of President Lyndon B. Johnson, to develop and execute policies on housing and metropolises.

 History

-The idea of a department of Urban Affairs was proposed in a 1957 report to President Dwight D. Eisenhower, led by New York Governor Nelson A. Rockefeller.
+The idea of a department of Urban Affairs was proposed in a 1957 report to President Dwight D. Eisenhower, led by New York governor Nelson A. Rockefeller.
 The idea of a department of Housing and Urban Affairs was taken up by President John F. Kennedy, with Pennsylvania Senator and Kennedy ally Joseph S. Clark Jr. listing it as one of the top seven legislative priorities for the administration in internal documents.

-The department was established on September 9, 1965, when Lyndon B. Johnson signed the Department of Housing and Urban Development Act into law.
+The department was established on September 9, 1965, when President Lyndon B. Johnson signed the Department of Housing and Urban Development Act into law.
 It stipulated that the department was to be created no later than November 8, sixty days following the date of enactment.
 The actual implementation was postponed until January 14, 1966, following the completion of a special study group report on the federal role in solving urban problems.

 HUD is administered by the U.S. Secretary of Housing and Urban Development.
 Its headquarters is located in the Robert C. Weaver Federal Building.
 Some important milestones for HUD's development include: